Fireworks: Nine Profane Pieces: A Souvenir of Japan

 An English woman living in Tokyo details an affair with a younger Japanese man.
-As she tries to understand the fragile beauty that exists within their relationship she examines the wider role of women in society, describing Japan as "a man's country".
+As she tries to understand the fragile beauty that exists within their relationship, she examines the wider role of women in society, describing Japan as "a man's country".
 This story is presumably semi-autobiographical.

 The Executioner's Beautiful Daughter

-In a small upland village incest is a crime so rife the entire community has been shunned by other towns, and whilst the penalty for the crime is death there is one who can commit it with impunity.
+In a small upland village, incest is a crime so rife that the entire community has been shunned by other towns, and while the penalty for the crime is death, there is one who can commit it with impunity.
 The executioner is a law to himself, killing his son for raping his daughter, but committing the same crime himself.

 The Loves of Lady Purple

 An Asiatic Professor travels west across Europe performing a marionette show.
 The tragic tale of Lady Purple; orphan, murderer of her foster parents, prostitute.
-As the years have gone by he has grown evermore frail, but the puppet's movements have grown more fluid.
+As the years have gone by, he has grown evermore frail, but the puppet's movements have grown more fluid.
 She finally becomes real, feeding on his blood and burning the body she leaves to find a brothel, for she can only be what he has made her.

 The Smile of Winter

 An English woman spends a winter living on a rural coastline in Japan.
-Having come to the beach in order to be lonely she uses the different elements of her surroundings to portray their indifference to her.
+Having come to the beach in order to be lonely, she uses the different elements of her surroundings to portray their indifference to her.

 Penetrating to the Heart of the Forest

 A sister and brother live in an Eden-like paradise, a place defined by their prepubescent innocence.
-As they grow older the mysterious forest which surrounds them becomes evermore alluring, they explore its depths finding at last a tree bearing a beautifully ripe fruit; when they eat it they notice the curves of each other's changing bodies.
+As they grow older, the mysterious forest that surrounds them becomes evermore alluring, and they explore its depths finding at last a tree bearing a beautifully ripe fruit; when they eat it, they notice the curves of each other's changing bodies.

 Flesh and the Mirror

-A woman returning to Tokyo searches fruitlessly for her lover who has failed to meet up with her.
-Finding another man she attempts to recreate that lost intimacy in the mirror above a hotel room bed.
+A woman returning to Tokyo searches fruitlessly for her lover, who has failed to meet up with her.
+Finding another man, she attempts to recreate that lost intimacy in the mirror above a hotel room bed.